1989 Kansas City Chiefs season

 The 1989 season was the Kansas City Chiefs' 20th in the National Football League, their 30th overall and their first under head coach Marty Schottenheimer and general manager Carl Peterson.
 They improved on their 4–11–1 record from 1988 and finished with an 8–7–1 record.
 The Chiefs did not qualify for the playoffs in for the third straight year but did send four players to the Pro Bowl.
 The Chiefs Week 11 10–10 tie against the Cleveland Browns remains the most recent tie in Chiefs history.

 Background

 The Chiefs had changed coaches before, but never had the organization gone through the complete overhaul it did between the 1988 and 1989 seasons.
 On December 19, 1988, Lamar Hunt hired Carl Peterson as the team's new president/general manager.
-Peterson wasted no time in making changes.
-On January 5 he fired head coach Frank Gansz two weeks after taking over.
+On January 5 Peterson fired head coach Frank Gansz, just two weeks after taking over.
 On January 24 he hired Marty Schottenheimer, who was fired by Cleveland Browns owner Art Modell.
+Schottenheimer also cleaned house, bringing over several assistants who would later become NFL head coaches including Tony Dungy, Herman Edwards (who would later be head coach of the Chiefs), and devoted Schottenheimer disciple Bill Cowher.
+Dungy and Cowher would eventually be inducted into the Pro Football Hall of Fame, with Cowher specifically mentioning Schottenheimer by name as someone who belongs in the Hall.

-Schottenheimer also cleaned house and with Peterson's help by making several roster changes, including drafting future hall of famer Derrick Thomas.
+With Peterson's help, Schottenheimer also made several roster changes, including drafting future hall of famer Derrick Thomas.
 Thomas later became a key part to the Chiefs defense in 90s and became one of the most popular players with fans in franchise history.

+The team also signed Hall of Fame center Mike Webster after initially hiring him as an offensive line coach.
+While his signing wasn't controversial at the time, multiple lawsuits following his death in 2002 proved that Webster was already disabled when the Pittsburgh Steelers (the team he's most associated with) chose to leave him unprotected in Plan B free agency and that Webster likely shouldn't have continued playing when signing with the Chiefs; the brain disease chronic traumatic encephalopathy (CTE) would be initially discovered during his autopsy.
+He would go up against the Steelers at Three Rivers Stadium in Week 8 in what would prove be the Chiefs last trip to Pittsburgh for 17 years and the team's last-ever trip to Three Rivers Stadium; the two teams would meet 8 times in the ensuing years (including in the wild card round in the 1993 playoffs), all at Arrowhead Stadium, before the teams played at the Steelers current home Heinz Field in 2006.